- Hi, I’m Deepak Bothra, a Chartered Accountant and an MBA from IIM…And a professional poker player.

 I too was nervous, after all, they were right.

-I was on cloud nine and it surely built up my confidence.
+It surely built up my confidence.

-Getting an unexpected call from IIM Indore
+Unexpected call from IIM Indore

-After 4-5 months of becoming a Chartered Accountant, I started working at Tata telecom as an Analyst, and thereafter within six months, I switched to Torrent Pharmaceuticals.
+After 4-5 months of becoming a Chartered Accountant, I started working at Tata Telecom as an Analyst, and thereafter within six months, I switched to Torrent Pharmaceuticals.

 Surprisingly the job was not as hectic as I thought it would be.
 Most of the time I was done with my work by 6’o clock.

 Coming from Gujarat (a state in India where most people are entrepreneurs), I too felt I should be one.
-There was this desire to start something of my own and live a flexible life.

 As luck would have it, I scored 99.5 percentile in the entrance exam and got a call from IIM Indore.